Kikobeats/json-stringify-deterministic/README.md

 The replacer parameter is a function `opts.replacer(key, value)` that behaves the same as the replacer
 [from the core JSON object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_native_JSON#The_replacer_parameter).

+## Related

+- [sort-keys-recursive](https://github.com/Kikobeats/sort-keys-recursive): Sort the keys of an array/object recursively.

 ## License